CamLiFlow: Bidirectional Camera-LiDAR Fusion for Joint Optical Flow and Scene Flow Estimation: CamLiFlow

 \subsection{Bidirectional Camera-LiDAR Fusion Module}

 As mentioned above, the fusion between camera and LiDAR is challenging, since the data structures of image features and point features do not match.
-To overcome this, we introduce \textit{bidirectional camera-LiDAR fusion module} (Bi-CLFM), which is able to fuse dense image features and sparse point features in a bidirectional manner.
+To overcome this, we introduce \textit{bidirectional camera-LiDAR fusion module} (Bi-CLFM), which can fuse dense image features and sparse point features in a bidirectional manner.